 Andrew Tsang Memorial Scholarship in Sino-Canadian Studies

-Additional information on scholarships is available on the Faculty of Arts & Science website at: http://www.artsci.utoronto.ca/current/scholarships/scholarships-by-department/undergraduate-scholarships-east-asian-studies/
+Additional information on scholarships is available on the Faculty of Arts & Science website.

 Deadline of Arts & Science scholarships: April 1 of each year.
-Applicants must submit an envelope, labelled with your name and the name of the scholarship to which you are applying, containing all of the components of the applications to the Department.
 See the above links for details for each scholarship.

 The Association of Asian Studies (AAS) – The Association of Asian Studies is a non-profit professional association that aims to provide support to all individuals who pursue a study in Asian-related fields.
 There are a variety of grants and prizes provided through the association.
-Students who are interested in becoming one of the members of AAS can check out their page at http://www.asian-studies.org/grants/main.htm#NEAC-KOREAN
+Students who are interested in becoming one of the members of AAS can check out their page.

-Canada-China Scholars’ Exchange Program – This is an exchange program for students who are interested in study in subject areas related to China in a participating Chinese institution.
+Canada-China Scholars’ Exchange Program (application closed for the 2017-2018 academic year; please use the information below as reference for any future application) – This is an exchange program for students who are interested in study in subject areas related to China in a participating Chinese institution.
 The scholarship is available for a period of 4 to 12 months.
-For more information, visit Canada-China Scholars’ Exchange Program at http://www.scholarships-bourses.gc.ca/scholarships-bourses/can/ccsep-peucc.aspx?lang=eng
+For more information, visit the Canada-China Scholars’ Exchange Program website.

-Dr. David Chu Scholarship in Asia-Pacific Studies – This scholarship is given to students in both undergraduate and graduate degree in the Faculty of Arts and Science.
+Dr. David Chu Scholarship in Asia-Pacific Studies – This scholarship is open to both undergraduate and graduate students in the Faculty of Arts and Science.
 Students who are applying for this scholarship should be pursuing research related to the Asia-Pacific region.
-The grant will be in amounts up to $2500.
-Please read the website here (http://www.artsci.utoronto.ca/current/scholarships/march17/dr-david-chu-scholarships-in-asia-pacific-studies) for more information about eligibility and deadline.
+Please visit the scholarship’s website for more information.

-International Cultural Exchange Program of the Japan Foundation – Individuals or organizations that are involved in an international exchange under one of the three major programs of Japan Foundation will be given grant or scholarship in support of their research and study.
-The three programs are outlined below:
+International Cultural Exchange Program of the Japan Foundation – Individuals or organizations that are involved in an international exchange under one of the programs of the Japan Foundation may be eligible for grant or scholarship in support of their research and study.
+The five programs are outlined below: